 We retreated back to Grytviken and King Edward Point, the administrative base on the island, for R&R and a debrief.
-Professor Paul Mayewski had the base personnel totally focused with a great presentation of how and why an abrupt climate change could happen (beyond the scope of this article!) and what it could mean specifically for the island, if say the sea level rises which is thought at some point inevitable.
+Paul had the base personnel totally focused with a great presentation of how and why an abrupt climate change could happen (beyond the scope of this article!) and what it could mean specifically for the island, if say the sea level rises which is thought at some point inevitable.
 Grab your kit bags lads and ladies and be prepared to head for the high ground!
 The Climate Change Institute team, depending on favorable results of this survey, would plan to return for a deeper drilling operation in a few years time, to unlock what could be the island’s climatic future.
 They tell me I will be driving a snow mobile for that one, rather than slogging my guts out pulling a sled!
 Skip Novak

 View Slide and video show of the expedition